-Question D2 - If so, please give examples of the types of monitoring required:
+Question D2 If so, please e give example s of the types of monitoring re equired: Z 01 111011110111191

-Country Response BE Ecological monitoring, physical monitoring of the seabed, currents, suspended matter, noise, monitoring of discharges; any monitoring which is relevant for the project.
-FR See Environment code, article L. 211-2: inspections are planed and conformity with the rules of implementation can be checked by of inspectors of the special administrative police.
-DE e.g. impacts on benthos, mammals, birds, landscape IE Once again, monitoring requirements are site specific.
-In respect of a wind farm the Lessee is required to undertake an' ongoing monitoring programme to verify the integrity 'of the structure and of the seabed at foundation level, to monitor for scour, impacts on bird life, annual reporting on the presence of any vulnerable species at the site, etc. In the case of outfall pipes, monitoring of water quality at the receiving waters is generally required.
-Where, following development, an unexpected impact arises appropriate mitigation measures are put in place where necessary and the developer is required to monitor to ensure that the mitigation measures are successful.
-NL Spilling (and effects of prevention of that) of paint and scales during conservation-activities.
-NO Monitoring of impacts of the construction or placement activities ES Control of the water quality, littoral solid transportation, cloudy water All these questions shall be included in the short time monitoring Programme.
-SE Hydrography, chemistry, geology, biology etc. depending on the situation.
-They can be demanded before, during and after the construction UK Suspended sediment, Dissolved oxygen, siltation rate DK Monitoring of impacts of the construction or placement activities.
-Compliance with licence permits.
+Country Response BLG Ecological monitoring, physical monitoring of the seabed, currents, suspended matter, noise, monitoring of discharges; any monitoring which is relevant for the project FR See Environment code, article L. 211-2: inspections are planned and conformity with the rules of implementation can be checked by of inspectors of the special administrative police GER e.g. impacts on benthos, mammals, birds, landscape IRE Once again, monitoring requirements are site specific.
+In respect of a wind farm the Lessee is required to undertake an ongoing monitoring programme to verify the integrity of the structure and of the seabed at foundation level, to monitor for scour, impacts on bird life, annual reporting on the presence of any vulnerable species at the site, etc. In the case of outfall pipes, monitoring of water quality at the receiving waters is generally required Where, following development, an unexpected impact arises appropriate mitigation measures are put in place where necessary and the developer is required to monitor to ensure that the mitigation measures are successful NL Spilling (and effects of prevention of that) of paint and scales during conservation-activities NOR Monitoring of impacts of the construction or placement activities SP Control of the water quality, littoral solid transportation, cloudy water.
+All these questions shall be included in the short time monitoring Programme SWE Hydrography, chemistry, geology, biology etc. depending on the situation.
+They can be demanded before, during and after the construction UK Suspended sediment, Dissolved oxygen, siltation rate

-Question D3 - Can monitoring be required after construction or placement is completed as a condition of licences/permits?
+Question D3 Can monitoring be required after construction or placement is completed as a condition of licences/permits?